keeler/blog/content/Docker-Build-Profiling.md

 **Step 2: Copy Your Files Into the Container**

-For the sake of a concrete example, you can run the the lines in this footnote[^1] in a terminal to download [this Flask app](https://github.com/docker/labs/tree/9fd92affd4f02d31fa0dc674d61e9ab18b61ec4f/beginner/flask-app) from the Docker tutorial.
+For the sake of a concrete example, you can run the the lines in this footnote[^1] in a terminal to download [this Flask app](https://github.com/docker/labs/tree/9fd92affd4f02d31fa0dc674d61e9ab18b61ec4f/beginner/flask-app) from the canonical Docker examples.
 Otherwise, just use your own project.

-Make a directory in the running `build-profiler` container copy your Dockerfile and other associated sources, assets, etc. into the container.
+Make a directory in the running `build-profiler` container and copy your Dockerfile and other associated sources, assets, etc. into the container.

 ```bash
 cd ~/flask_app